 — Townsend Martin, whose story served as the basis for the film, was a college friend of F. Scott Fitzgerald.
 According to the New Yorker and other publications, famed humorist Robert Benchley wrote the film’s titles.

-– According to the 1999 book, Russian Writings on Hollywood, author Ayn Rand reported seeing The American Venus in Chicago, Illinois not long after she left the Soviet Union.
+— According to the 1999 book, Russian Writings on Hollywood, author Ayn Rand reported seeing The American Venus in Chicago, Illinois not long after she left the Soviet Union and arrived in the United States.